tedmoore/schelp2/docs/Classes/UserView.md

 ```

-The following example uses the [#-clearOnRefresh](#-clearonrefresh) option to keep the old contents when redrawn, allowing you to draw a line which follows the mouse cursor by clicking and dragging on the view.
+The following example uses the [clearOnRefresh](#clearonrefresh) option to keep the old contents when redrawn, allowing you to draw a line which follows the mouse cursor by clicking and dragging on the view.

 It also uses the mouse position to compute the color of the line.